It Is Against the Law to Be Homeless or To Help Homeless People In the USA! The Meanest Cities In the United States

 The severity of meanness in these listed cities varies somewhat from one city to another.
 To find out just how mean a particular listed city is, click here.

-While you are writing that letter to your senator and congress person every week, why not write one to a different city council or mayor every week too, and let them know how mean spirited and heartless it is to have laws that punish the unfortunate for being poor and/or homeless.
-Anyone who thinks it is not sufficient punishment in itself to be poor or homeless has never had to want for anything they really needed.
+While you are writing that letter to your senator and congress person every week, why not write one to a different city council member or mayor every week too?
+Let them know how mean spirited and heartless it is to have laws that punish the unfortunate for being poor and/or homeless.
+Anyone who thinks it is not sufficient punishment in itself to be poor or homeless has never had to go without anything they really needed.

 Mean cities included on this list, but not limited to: